Volunteer job descriptions

 Registration / Download

 This is a job for people who are computer literate (shows as "Helper 1" and "Helper 2" on the volunteers rota).
-It involves registering competitors as they arrive (experienced members self-register, all entries are pre-entry during "COVID" conditions).
-Once the bulk of the runners have registered, one of the computers will be switched to ‘download’ and you would be required to monitor the two computers and sort out any issues as they happen (e.g competitor entered on wrong course).
+It involves monitoring the two computers and sorting out any issues as they happen (e.g competitor entered on wrong course).
 The SportIdent (or SI) software used by the club is very good and user friendly but new users would need to spend an hour or so with an experienced SI user to get to grips with the system.
 The SI team usually has 3 people during an event, with 2 people “on duty” at any one time.
 Everyone helping with "SI" gets a chance to run, sometimes before the official start time.
 If you are interested in this role please contact Joe Barrett for more information.

 Meet and Greet

 Southdowns likes to have a person on hand to offer assistance and advice if needed to competitors.
 This could be directing people to the start line, or showing people where to register.
 Quite often there will be people new to orienteering and the “meeter and greeter” is there to offer help and advice on the basics of orienteering.
-This job is more suited to experienced club members.
-You would be expected to be on site from 09:30 and would usually be finished by 11:00.
+You would be expected to be on site from 09:30 and would usually be finished by 10:45 in time for a run!
+Sunny Sussex Volunteer Rota

 This job is, obviously, marshalling all the competitor’s cars so that they can fit in.
 Sometimes you will also be required to collect a car parking fee.
 You would be expected to be on site from 09:00 and would usually be finished by 10:30.
 This is usually a job for two people.